jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Bell Measurement

-Given two qubits that are in a Bell state, a *Bell measurement* can be used to determine which of the four Bell states the two qubits are in.
+Given two qubits that are in a Bell state, a *Bell measurement* can be used to determine which of the four Bell states the qubits are in.

 The following circuit shows a Bell state being created (to the left of the barrier) and then measured with a Bell measurement (to the right of the barrier):